Jiro-M/jiro-m.github.io/_pages/about.md

   - /about.html
 ---

-- First item I was born in July 2000, Ningde, Fujian, China.
+- I was born in July 2000, Ningde, Fujian, China.
 (Yes, it is the "Ningde" of the "Ningde era" (CATL), but it has nothing to do with me)

-- Second item I received the B. S. degree in [Automation](https://dqxy.fzu.edu.cn/en/), [Fuzhou University (FZU)](https://en.fzu.edu.cn/), 2022.
+- I received the B. S. degree in [Automation](https://dqxy.fzu.edu.cn/en/), [Fuzhou University (FZU)](https://en.fzu.edu.cn/), 2022.

-- Third item I'm a Master's student of [Department of Automation](https://auto.xmu.edu.cn/) at [Xiamen University (XMU)](https://en.xmu.edu.cn/main.htm), supervised by [Prof. Aiwen Lai](https://aivens123.github.io/aiwenlai.github.io/).
+- I'm a Master's student of [Department of Automation](https://auto.xmu.edu.cn/) at [Xiamen University (XMU)](https://en.xmu.edu.cn/main.htm), supervised by [Prof. Aiwen Lai](https://aivens123.github.io/aiwenlai.github.io/).

-- Fourth item My general research interests include Discrete-Event Systems (DES), Theoretical Computer Science, and Formal Methods, with a particular interest in state estimation (detectability, diagnosability, and opacity) and enforcement of weighted automata, and the application of Linear Temporal Logic (LTL) in DES.
+- My general research interests include Discrete-Event Systems (DES), Theoretical Computer Science, and Formal Methods, with a particular interest in state estimation (detectability, diagnosability, and opacity) and enforcement of weighted automata, and the application of Linear Temporal Logic (LTL) in DES.

-- Fifth item Email: miaosw0706@stu.xmu.edu.cn
+- Email: miaosw0706@stu.xmu.edu.cn

 <!-- For more info
 ------